 Messe Frankfurt provides on-the-job training to young people.
 We set great store by providing high-quality training that challenges and encourages new talent and that is based on mutual esteem.

-We provide needs-oriented training in five different professions and dual study programmes.
+We provide needs-oriented training in six different professions and dual study programmes.

 We adhere to the training code of the event sector 100pro.org, which sets clearly defined quality standards for companies and higher education institutions.